ngfk/ts-redux/README.md

 });
 ```

 After creating our reducers we can combine them with the `combineReducers` function.
-Since we specify the reducer type we wish to create the `combineReducers` function will only accept its parameter if it has all the required properties mapped to the correct reducer type.
+This function will only accept its parameter if all the required properties are mapped to the correct reducer.

 ```typescript
 const reducer = combineReducers<State>({